 The Guide says that ‘good conduct’ matters and that this extends from the initial investment, through additional contributions and regular reporting and on to the benefit payment.
 It involves providers demonstrating that conduct “in a clear, concise and compelling way.” (page 8).
 It summarises ‘conduct’ under five headings that, seemingly deliberately, all ‘happen’ to start with ‘C’: capability, conflict, culture, control and communication.
 It provides specific guidelines that ask questions that relate to each of those five areas.

 All this seems sound in theory and difficult to challenge in principle.
 However, we will not really know what it means in practice until the FMA tries to put some regulatory runs on the board.
-The Guide was published in February 2017.
-So, despite the FMA’s six-year history, we cannot tell whether any of this will improve the financial services industry’s ‘conduct’.
+The Guidewas published in February 2017, more than two years ago and it’s now eight years since the FMA started.
+At this stage, we cannot tell whether any of this has improved, or will improve, the financial services industry’s ‘conduct’.

-We agree that the financial services industry can always be ‘better behaved’ (disclosure, fees etc.) but the retirement savings component of the industry has never suffered from the kinds of failure in finance companies that were the main reason for the FMA’s establishment.
-With specific regard to retirement savings, we remain unconvinced that A guide to the FMA’s view of conduct will make a material difference to the experience of New Zealanders who are saving for retirement.
+We agree that the financial services industry can always be ‘better behaved’ (disclosure, fees etc.) but the retirement savings component of the industry has never suffered from the kinds of failure in finance companies that were the main reason for the FMA’s establishment and the introduction of the current regulatory regime.
+With specific regard to retirement savings, we remain unconvinced that A guide to the FMA’s view of conduct will make any material difference to the experience of New Zealanders who are saving for retirement.
+We doubt that, had a similar regime been in place in Australia, it would have prevented the practices identified by its Royal Commission review.
+We look forward to seeing any evidence in that regard.

 Governance of collective investment vehicles